microsoft/BotFramework-WebChat/SPEECH.md

 ### Text normalization options

-Text normalization is an option to modify how the speech engine is normalizing text.
+Text normalization is an option to modify how the speech engine normalize texts.
 For example, when the user say, "I would like to order 2 4-piece of chicken nuggets."
 It could be recognized as "two four piece" (default) or "2 four piece" (inverse text normalization, or ITN).

 You can read more about [various text normalization options in this article](https://github.com/MicrosoftDocs/azure-docs/blob/master/articles/cognitive-services/Speech-Service/rest-speech-to-text.md#response-parameters).

-You will need to modify your integration code as below.
+To select different text normalization option, you will need to modify your integration code as below.

 ```diff
   renderWebChat({